jmagman/flutter-wiki/Triage.md

 * [Most requested features](https://github.com/flutter/flutter/issues?q=is%3Aopen+is%3Aissue+sort%3Areactions-%2B1-desc): none of the top 20ish bugs are new, and they've all been considered before and have appropriate priorities.
 * [Most requested bugs](https://github.com/flutter/flutter/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+sort%3Areactions-%2B1-desc+-label%3A%22severe%3A+new+feature%22+): nothing surprising in the list; consider adding `customer: crowd` `P2` labels.
 * [Oldest bugs](https://github.com/flutter/flutter/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+sort%3Aupdated-asc+); see if they can be closed or updated.

+In addition, a bot takes care of these, but it's good to check on them:
+* [Bugs pending feedback](https://github.com/flutter/flutter/issues?q=is%3Aopen+is%3Aissue+label%3A%22waiting+for+customer+response%22+sort%3Aupdated-desc): close bugs with outstanding requests after 4 weeks, remove the label for bugs with answers.

 ## PRs